How To Host A Successful Pre-Move Garage Sale

 - Have some stacks of packing paper to wrap any delicate items for your buyers.

-- Make a calculator available for easy calculations with no error.
+- Make a moving cost calculator available for easy calculations with no error.

 - Get some pens and writing a paper in case anyone wants to write something down.

 - Try to get a box filled with FREE goodies ready to create more interest in your garage sale.